simakover/To-Do-app/README.md

-# Приложение To Do
+# To Do app

-### О приложении
+### about app
-Позволяет создавать простой список задач
+application that allows you to create a simple to-do list

-### Возможности приложения
+### Application features

-* Создание задачи
+* create a task
-* Изменение приоритета, заголовока, описаня задачи
+* change a task title, description and priority
-* Удаление задачи, в том числе свайпом влево
+* delete a task
-* Удаление всех задач
+* delete all tasks
-* Сортировка задач по приоритету
+* Sort tasks by priority
-* Поиск задач по заголовкам
+* Filter tasks by title

-### Будущие доработки
+### Future improvements

-- Выбор вида отображения списка задач
+~~- change tasks layout~~
-- Иконка для приложения
+- add app icon
-- Локализация для нескольких языков
+- Localization
-- Использование темной темы
+- Add proper dark theme

-##### Приложение создано в рамках изучения платформы андроид
+##### The application was created as part of the study of the android platform